-4. Human Rights, Equalities and Public Sector Equality Duty
+5. Human Rights, Equalities and Public Sector Equality Duty

-- [School name] is aware of its obligations under the Human Rights Act 1998 (HRA), Equality Act 2010 Including its Public Sector Equality Duty) and the local multi-agency safeguarding arrangements in Enfield and other local authorise that pupils may reside in.
-Amend to meet the school's context. - Trustees, Governors and senior leaders recognise that, under the HRA, it is unlawful for schools and colleges to act in a way that is incompatible with the Convention.
-The specific convention rights applying to schools and colleges are: - o Article 3: the right to freedom from inhuman and degrading treatment (an absolute right) - Article 8: the right to respect for private and family life (a qualified right) includes a duty to protect individuals' physical and psychological integrity - Article 14: requires that all of the rights and freedoms set out in the Act must be protected and applied without discrimination, and - Protocol 1, Article 2: protects the right to education. - Trustees, Governors and senior leaders recognise recognise being subjected to harassment, violence and or abuse, including that of a sexual nature, may breach any or all of these rights, depending on the nature of the conduct and the circumstances. - Trustees, Governors and senior leaders recognise will adhere to the Equality Act, will not unlawfully discriminate against pupils because of their sex, race, disability, religion or belief, gender reassignment, pregnancy and maternity, or sexual orientation (protected characteristics).

-Trustees, Governors and senior leaders recognise will pay due regard to the need to eliminate unlawful discrimination, harassment and victimisation (and any other conduct prohibited under the Equality Act), to advance equality of opportunity and foster good relations between those who share a relevant protected characteristic and those who do not.
-The duty applies to all protected characteristics and means that whenever significant decisions are being made or policies developed, the Trustees, Governors and senior leaders will consider the equality implications of these such as, for example, the need to eliminate unlawful behaviours that relate to them such as sexual violence and sexual harassment, misogyny/misandry and racism.
+- [School name] is aware of its obligations under the Human Rights Act 1998 (HRA), Equality Act 2010 Including its Public Sector Equality Duty) and the local multi-agency safeguarding arrangements in Enfield and other local authorities that pupils may reside in. - The governing body/proprietor/leadership/management committee and senior leaders recognise that, under the HRA, it is unlawful for schools and colleges to act in a way that is incompatible with the Convention.
+The specific convention rights applying to schools and colleges are: - o Article 3: the right to freedom from inhuman and degrading treatment (an absolute right) - Article 8: the right to respect for private and family life (a qualified right) includes a duty to protect individuals' physical and psychological integrity - Article 14: requires that all of the rights and freedoms set out in the Act must be protected and applied without discrimination, and - Protocol 1, Article 2: protects the right to education. - The governing body/proprietor/leadership/management committee and senior leaders recognise being subjected to harassment, violence and or abuse, including that of a sexual nature, may breach any or all of these rights, depending on the nature of the conduct and the circumstances. - The governing body/proprietor/leadership/management committee and senior leaders will adhere to the Equality Act, will not unlawfully discriminate against pupils because of their sex, race, disability, religion or belief, gender reassignment, pregnancy and maternity, or sexual orientation (protected characteristics). - The governing body/proprietor/leadership/management committee and senior leaders will pay due regard to the need to eliminate unlawful discrimination, harassment and victimisation (and any other conduct prohibited under the Equality Act), to advance equality of opportunity and foster good relations between those who share a relevant protected characteristic and those who do not.
+The duty applies to all protected characteristics and means that whenever significant decisions are being made or policies developed, the governing body/proprietor/leadership/management committee and senior leaders will give specific consideration to the equality implications of these such as, for example, the need to eliminate unlawful behaviours that relate to them such as sexual violence and sexual harassment, misogyny/misandry and racism.

-5. Related Safeguarding Policies
+6. Related Safeguarding Policies